Family and Youth Intervention Updated: Apr 5, 2022

 The Parent Project

-Through educational case manager, develop an individual case plan that will be holistic, strengths based, provide coordination of integrated services, manage care and follow-up.
+Through an educational case manager, develop an individual case plan that will be holistic, strengths based, provide coordination of integrated services, manage care and follow-up.

 This component aims to provide a positive community experience and to contribute to a child’s health development.
 Program participants will be assigned to a variety of supervised community projects to learn responsibility, value of volunteerism, civic commitment as well as fulfill court mandates.
 Referrals are encouraged by parents, schools, community agencies, City programs, law enforcement, and the youth themselves.